Alston & Bird

-Alston & Bird LLP is an American multinational law firm with over 900 lawyers in 13 offices throughout the United States, Europe, the UK, and Asia.
+Alston & Bird LLP is an American multinational law firm with over 900 lawyers in 13 offices throughout the United States, Europe, and the UK.
 The firm provides legal services to both domestic and international clients who conduct business worldwide.
 Alston & Bird has advised companies including Amazon.com, The Coca-Cola Company, Microsoft, Bank of America, Starbucks, Toyota, Dell, UPS, and Nokia.
 Since 2000, Fortune has ranked the firm in the 100 Best Companies to Work For list.
 The firm's core practices include intellectual property, complex litigation, corporate and tax, with national industry focusing on energy and sustainability, health care, financial services, and public policy.

+The firm is headquartered in Midtown Atlanta in One Atlantic Center, with offices in Atlanta, Brussels, Century City, Charlotte, Chicago, Dallas, London, Los Angeles, New York City, Raleigh, San Francisco, Silicon Valley, and Washington, D.C..

 History

-Through the roots of the Alston, Miller & Gaines’ predecessor firms, the merger with Jones, Bird and Howell formed Alston & Bird on December 1, 1982.
-Expansion beyond Georgia began with the establishment of an office in Washington, D.C., followed by the 1997 merger with intellectual property-focused Bell Seltzer Park & Gibson (Charlotte and Raleigh), Walter, Conston, Alexander & Green in 2001 (New York), and Crews, Shepherd & McCarty LLP in 2007 (Dallas).
+The firm has roots dating back to 1893, with the modern firm being formed in 1982 through a merger of Alston, Miller & Gaines and Jones, Bird and Howell.
+In 1997, the firm merged with intellectual property-focused Bell Seltzer Park & Gibson (Charlotte and Raleigh).
+A merger with Walter, Conston, Alexander & Green occurred in 2001 (New York), and Crews, Shepherd & McCarty LLP in 2007 (Dallas).

-In August 2008, the firm opened a Silicon Valley office with attorneys from the national firm Akin Gump Strauss Hauer & Feld.
-The next month, Alston & Bird acquired Weston Benshoof Rochefort Rubalcava and MacCuish LLP (which had a total of ~100 lawyers), launching in Los Angeles and Ventura County to reach nine offices nationwide.
+In August 2008, the firm opened a Silicon Valley office, bringing in attorneys from the national firm Akin Gump Strauss Hauer & Feld.
+The next month, Alston & Bird acquired Weston Benshoof Rochefort Rubalcava and MacCuish LLP (which had a total of ~100 lawyers), launching in Los Angeles and Ventura County.
 In March 2017, the firm opened its San Francisco office.
-In September 2019, the firm opened their London office.
+In September 2019, the firm opened its London office.
+In July 2024, the firm opened offices in Chicago and Century City with three partners joining from Sidley Austin.

-Today, the firm is headquartered in Midtown Atlanta in One Atlantic Center.

-In February 2020, the Consumer Financial Protection Bureau Deputy Director, Brian Johnson, left the agency to become a partner at Alston & Bird LLP.

-Offices

-The firm has offices in Atlanta, Brussels, Century City, Charlotte, Chicago, Dallas, London, Los Angeles, New York City, Raleigh, San Francisco, Silicon Valley, and Washington, D.C..